-Shelf Life:-The minimum time that a dry-packed moisture-sensitive device can be stored in an unopened Moisture barrier bag (MBB) such that the specified interior bag ambient humidity is not exceeded.
+Shelf Life: A dry-packed moisture-sensitive device can only be stored in an unopened Moisture barrier bag (MBB) for a certain amount of time.
+The specified interior bag humidity does not exceed the recommended amount.

-Dry Pack:- It consists of desiccant material and a humidity indicator card (HIC) sealed with the components inside a moisture barrier bag (MBB).
+Dry Pack consists of desiccant material and a humidity indicator card (HIC) sealed with the components inside a moisture barrier bag (MBB).

 Conclusion – Wrapping it up

-As a result, efficient moisture sensitivity level (MSL) control has become important for EMS companies, particularly those working with high-reliability products.
+As a result, efficient moisture sensitivity level (MSL) control has become essential for EMS companies, particularly for high-reliability products.

 As a result of moisture trapped inside the plastic packages, when they are soldered, they can be damaged.
 The moisture sensitivity of Microsemi’s plastic packaged FPGAs is tested according to JEDEC procedures.
-Moisture Sensitivity Level (MSL) of Microsemi plastic packaging ranges from 3 to 4.
-If a user plans to store any device beyond the recommended floor life at a temperature or relative humidity above their recommendation, Microsemi recommends the user perform a bake-out before reflow soldering.
+The moisture Sensitivity Level (MSL) ranges from 3 to 4.
+Suppose a user plans to store any device beyond the recommended floor life at a temperature or relative humidity above their recommendation.
+In that case, Microsemi recommends the user perform a bake-out before reflow soldering.

-Furthermore, markets such as medical, automotive, aerospace and defense, require high mix/low volume assembly lines.
+Furthermore, medical, automotive, aerospace, and defense markets require high mix/low volume assembly lines.
 In such environments, the total exposure time of MSDs increases significantly due to the cumulative effect of multiple machine feeder set-ups and product changeover.